Since 2010, the year we purchased Stable View, we have been committed to creating a preeminent international equestrian training facility.

 The first phase of the Cross Country Course offers Beginner Novice through Preliminary Level.

-From next October we will in addition be running Advanced cross country
+From next October we will also be running Advanced cross country.

 GRASS DRESSAGE AREA

 Recently we have increased our grass dressage field from 5 acres to 10 acres to allow for more dressage tests to run at the same time.
 This also allows for significantly more warm up space.